cl2638/ColtonsGDMini2DGameCGD/README.md

 2. **Speed Control**
    The **speed** property controls how fast the wave motion occurs.
 Changing this value in the editor allows for subtle ripples or faster motion.

-Both properties are bound to Godot via `_bind_methods()` and appear in the inspector for easy adjustment.
+Both properties are bound to Godot via 'bing_methods()' and appear in the inspector for easy adjustment.

 ## Flexibility
 - The sprite's **length and width** can be edited to fit any scene layout.
-- `_process()` updates the position each frame, creating smooth, continuous motion without using Godot’s built-in animation tools.
+- 'process() ' updates the position each frame, creating smooth, continuous motion without using Godot’s built-in animation tools.
 - This makes WaterGDExtension reusable and adaptable for multiple types of scenes.

 ## Summary
-WaterGDExtension is an editor-friendly node that extends `Sprite2D` with adjustable wave motion.
+WaterGDExtension is an editor-friendly node that extends 'Sprite2D' with adjustable wave motion.
 Its amplitude and speed properties allow precise control of motion, while scalable dimensions ensure it works in a variety of scenes.
 This node provides a strong foundation for creating dynamic water effects in 2D games.